GL0VGames/KnifeFight/README.md

 1. Play cards and compare their effects
     +   The person with the **lower** numerical card beats the other player.
         +   The Joker and face cards have special abilities.
 We'll talk about them in the next section.
-2. Apply damage cards to their corresponding damage piles
+        +   Aces are worth 1 in this game, and have the lowest value.
-// REVISE!
+2. Apply damage cards to their corresponding damage piles.
-    +   The player's card with the lower value than the other wins the round.
-This winning card is then put into the opponent's damage pile.
+    +   The player with the lowest card wins the round.
+This card is then added to the opponent's damage pile.
         +   If both cards are the same and are numeric cards, the damage is applied to both players.
 3. Draw cards until they have three cards in their hands
     +   **IMPORTANT**: Always remember to replenish your hand BEFORE you bleed.
 It can be easy to forget.